-Two to four day Voice Intensives are taught one to two times a year.
+Two to four day Voice Intensives are taught several times a year.
 They give you an opportunity for concentrated voice work that can help move you through to the next level more quickly.

 Voice and The Archetypes.
 July 12-13, 2019